Updated: 4th February, 2022

 - How is your personality different?

-- How is the way you speak different; the words you use.
+- How is the way you express yourself different?

 - What aspect of your life experience now shapes your work?